 You will notice wall discolouration or paint and wallpaper peeling off the walls.
 Bad cases of damp may result to re-plastering using a damp proof membrane first of all to cure and prevent any further moisture seeping into the walls.
 Minimal black mould can be cured by a mould wash concentrate which will cleanse and eliminate black mould.
 Use an anti-mould paint, and only an anti-mould paint to redecorate the walls.
 Simply covering the walls with normal paint will not prevent further outbreaks – the mould will continue to come back.

 Bathrooms may suffer from excessive condensation due to showering, bathing and the use of hot water.
 Condensation in bathrooms often leads to a rapid and unhealthy spread of black mould and other fungi.
 If the bathroom is suffering from condensation, you know mould is going to follow, and fast.
 Read our guide to dealing with bathroom condensation and removing mould for more information.

-Closet with water heater
+Airing cupboard with water heater

-There is going to be a small amount of moisture damage surrounding the water heater, however if the dry wall is soft in that room, there may be a chance of a larger moisture problem elsewhere in the property.
+There is going to be a small amount of moisture damage surrounding the water heater.
+However, if the dry wall is soft in that room, there may be a chance of a larger moisture problem elsewhere in the property.

 Sniff out the smell!